grantmacken/glider/README.md

 ## Project Aims

-We will be setting up a **local** dockerized XQuery web application development environment.
+We will be setting up a [XQuery](https://en.wikipedia.org/wiki/XQuery) web application server and provide a local XQuery web application development environment.

-The XQuery web applications will run in a [podman](https://podman.io/) pod and consist of 2 named containers
+The XQuery web applications will run in a [podman](https://podman.io/) pod name podx.
+The podx pod will consist of 2 named containers
  1. 'or' container: a nginx reverse proxy server based on [openresty](https://openresty.org/en/)
  2. 'xq' container: running the xqerl application